hughperkins/coriander/README.md

 - cudaMalloc (beta)
 - cudaFree (doesnt actually free :-P  but doesnt call cuda)
 - cudaMemcpy (in direction device=>host works)
+- inject the generated opencl sourcecode, so it's available at runtime (all in one executable)

 ## Roadmap